stsiwo/android-concept/README.md

 it has annotaiton like @Entity (oh i miss Hibernate...), @PrimaryKey, @Database, and so on.

+provide main-safety automatically with coroutine so you don't need to handle coroutines on your own.

 #####  __data acess object (DAO)__

 an abstraction of data persistence. this is a lower-level concept, closer to teh storage systems.